flutter/devtools/docs/memory.md

 - Capacity - Current capacity of the heap.
 - GC - GC has occurred.
 - Used - Objects (Dart objects) in the the heap.
-- External - memory that is not in the Dart heap but is still retained (e.g., memory read from a file or a decoded image in Flutter).
+- External - Memory that is not in the Dart heap but is still part of the total memory footprint.
+Objects in external memory would be native objects (e.g., memory read from a file, a decoded image, etc.).
+The native objects are exposed to the Dart VM from the native OS (e.g., Android, Linux, Windows, iOS) using a Dart Embedder.
+The embedder creates a Dart wrapper with a finalizer allowing Dart code to communicate with these native resources.
+Flutter has an embedder for Android and iOS for more information on Dart Embedders see [Dart Embedder](https://www.dartlang.org/articles/server/native-extensions) or [Custom Flutter Engine Embedders](https://github.com/flutter/flutter/wiki/Custom-Flutter-Engine-Embedders).

 <img src="images/memory_rss_chart.png" width="800" />